GoEddie/spark-connect-dotnet/README.md

 ### Inspiration

-The documentation for Spark Connect is limited at best but there is an example implementaion in [GO](https://github.com/apache/spark-connect-go) and that contains examples for many of the gRPC calls to Spark so has been extremely useful.
+The documentation for Spark Connect is limited at best but there is an example implementation in [GO](https://github.com/apache/spark-connect-go) and that contains examples for many of the gRPC calls to Spark so has been extremely useful.
 So thanks go to the contributors over in Golang.

 ### Getting Started